Anabolic Steroid Abuse (cont.)

 The complications of anabolic steroid abuse are a result of excess testosterone affecting almost all the organ systems in the body.
 Some of the effects are reversible and decrease when the drug abuse stops while others are permanent and irreversible.

-In females, steroids will lead to masculinization with loss of body fat and breast size, swelling of the clitoris, deepening of the voice, and the development of facial and body hair.
+In females, steroids will lead to masculinization with loss of body fat and breast size, swelling of the clitoris (which may be permanent and not resolve, even when the use of steroids is stopped.), deepening of the voice, and the development of facial and body hair.

 The skin is often affected by excess steroid use and the issues are similar to the adolescent male going through puberty with its testosterone spike.
 Acne is often present along with cyst formation in the skin.
 Hair can also become oily.